dtrace4linux/fcterm/README.md

 - infinite scrollback
 - searching
 - multi window mode
+- asciitext session recording

 The original code was built for the X11/Athena widgets, which have long since been deprecated; a version was built for Motif, but, that too has been deprecated.
 So, it runs with its own toolkit, which is crude (ie the right-menu popup menu).

+Use "fcterm -help" and "fcterm help" to see the interactive commands.